 - 15 chicken winglets or 6 drumsticks (skin-on)

-- 1 tbsp fresh grated ginger (more or less)
+- 1 tablespoon fresh grated ginger (more or less)

-- 1 tsp fresh grated garlic (more or less)
+- 1 teaspoon fresh grated garlic (more or less)

 - red chili powder

 - Mix the hot sauce, oil, thyme, turmeric, ginger, garlic, red chili powder, black pepper, and salt together.

 - Combine the marinade mixture with the chicken and let it marinate for at least 30 minutes.

 - Let the chicken sit at room temperature for about 15 minutes before beginning to cook.

 COOKING INSTRUCTIONS (pick 1)